Other

 infection is to get a test done.

-quite a number of tests which has proved to be helpful
+are quite a number of tests which have proved to be

-in detecting yeast infection in intestine.
-The Indican
+helpful in detecting yeast infection in intestine.
+The

-test will test the ratio of good and bad bacteria in the
+Indican test will test the ratio of good and bad

-patients gut and also tests whether the gut is absorbing
+bacteria in the patients gut and also tests whether the

-food.
-Another is the Gut Fermentation Test in which the
+the digested food.
+Another is the Gut Fermentation Test

-blood alcohol is tested after glucose shot.
-The third
+in which the blood alcohol is tested after glucose shot.

 permeability test.